 For most people starting out, the best option is to purchase a good quality dual action machine and a smaller 75mm dual action polisher, which will cover most enhancement and minor correction scenarios.
 Once you are comfortable with your first machine, look to purchase a Rotary and spend some time practising on scrap panels to get a feel for how it pulls and travels.

-A course such as our 2-day introduction to machine polishing, or, if you are an existing professional, the Flexxperts course will get you up to speed on technique for all machines, and getting the most out of these tools with proper pad and compound matching.
+A course such as our 2-day introduction to machine polishing, or, if you are an existing professional, the Flexxperts course will get you up to speed on techniques for all machines, and getting the most out of these tools with proper pad and compound matching.
 They will give you instruction on every machine available, so you can gauge what to expect when you do expand your range so you are ready with the correct technical knowledge to progress.
-All in the safety of a classroom environment where you can make the mistakes without dire consequences.
+All in the safety of a classroom environment where you can make mistakes without dire consequences.